LokmaSpeedy/log-file-analyzer/README.md

 - Lookup table, protocol table are stored in CSV files

 ## Tests Done:
 None 😳.
-Living life on the edge
+Living life on the edge.
+(I have my finals next week)

 ## Analysis:
 Has time complexity of O(N^2) where N = log_file_size.
 Each dict operation is O(N) at worst so we may spend O(N) per log line